alanryn/oportocall/posts/saber-fazer.md

 - traditional crafts
 ---

-Saber Fazer is an initiative devoted to Craftsmanship and artisan production techniques in Portugal.
-Source: [Saber Fazer](http://www.saberfazer.org/)
+[Saber Fazer](http://www.saberfazer.org/) is an initiative devoted to traditional crafts and artisan production techniques in Portugal.